amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    - The sidecars use the `daprio/daprd:latest` container image.
 The use of the `latest` tag is not recommended for production scenarios.
 For production, it's better to use a specific version number.
    - Each service defined in the Compose file has its own network namespace for network isolation purposes.
 The sidecars use `network_mode: "service:..."` to ensure they run in the same network namespace as the application.
 This allows the sidecar and the application to communicate using `localhost`.
-   - The gRPC listening ports of the Dapr sidecars must be exposed for the sidecars to communicate with each other.
+   - The ports that the Dapr sidecars are listening on for gRPC communication (by default 50001), must be exposed to allow the sidecars to communicate with each other.

 5. Run the solution (**F5** or **Ctrl+F5**) to verify that it works as expected.
-If everything is configured correctly, you see the weather forecast data:
+If everything is configured correctly, you should see the weather forecast data:

    ![Screenshot of the final solution showing the weather forecast data](./media/ch4-getting-started/walkthrough-multicontainer-result.png)